LexXxik/lexxxik.github.io/_posts/2024-10-28-logistic_regression.md

 $$

 Hence, we approximate a location of minimum of the loss function in the vector space of parameters $(\beta_0, \beta_1)$.

+## Beyond single predictor

+It is easy to introduce additional predictors by adding extra parameters $\beta\text{s}$.
+All the derivation for loss function holds and can be easily extended for a gneral index $m$.
+However, this model can still handle only binary classification, i.e. two categories.

 # Conclusion
 In this section, I introduced simple classification problem where we predict qualitative variable.
 I also discussed baye's treshold for making the classification.
 Then I introduced probability density function of logistic regression with two parameters $\beta_0, \beta_1$.
 Then I discussed how likelihood function and log-likelihood are linked and their relation to estimating parameters.
 Finally, I introduced gradient descent as a means to approximate location of the minimum of loss function.